 For more information (but always check your course handbook first!):

 Chapter 7.13 & 8.4 (for the Author-Date system).
-Chapters 7 shows examples of different reference types, and what information to include in them but laid out for footnote referencing - remember to change the layout of these examples to author-date style in your bibliography, by reversing the author's name to surname, firstname and move the date immediately after the author's name as explained in chapter 8.4.
+Chapters 7 shows examples of different reference types, and what information to include in them but laid out for footnote referencing - remember to change the layout of these examples to author-date style in your bibliography, by reversing the first author's name to surname, firstname and move the date immediately after the author's name as explained in chapter 8.4.
 MHRA style guide.

 Book: